 Many first-time fall campers are caught off guard by the cold nights.
 In the fall days can often be as hot as summer but nights cold down drastically and quickly.
 Dress in layers and plan to put on extra layers at night to keep warm.

 Opt to pack cold-weather sleeping gear.
+Look for a quality fall camping blanket with this guide from Globo Surf.
 It is so easy to think you should pack summer gear but it is easier to take layers off then it is to acquire more layers should you get cold at night.
 Come prepared for the worst and hoping for the best.

 Warm-up with food.